artisan1218/Recommendation-System/Hybrid Recommendation Sys/README.md

 ### Introduction

  1. My implementation of the recommendation system primarily uses Singular-Value-Decomposition (SVD), XGBoost, Up-sampling, User profile (Friends).
+ 2. Libraries and dependencies: XGBoost, Surprise, Sklearn
- 2. The hybrid approaches I used include Mixed Hybrid and Feature Augmentation.
+ 3. The hybrid approaches I used include Mixed Hybrid and Feature Augmentation.

 ### Training process:
 Feature Augmentation is for the SVD model.
 Since we only have limited amount of training data, to better train the SVD model, I up-sampled the training set by randomly adding user-business-avg star pairs to current training set.
 Adding 300,000 pairs will yield a better result without overfitting the model.